-''' jscs A JunctionSeqCountSet.
+A JunctionSeqCountSet.
 Usually created by runJunctionSeqAnalyses.
 Alternatively, this can be created manually by readJunctionSeqCounts.
 However in this case a number of additional steps will be necessary: Dispersions and size factors must then be set, usually using functions estimateSizeFactors and estimateJunctionSeqDispersions.
 Hypothesis tests must be performed by testForDiffUsage.
-Effect sizes and parameter estimates must be created via estimateEffectSizes. '''
+Effect sizes and parameter estimates must be created via estimateEffectSizes.

+outfile.prefix

-outfile.prefix A string indicating the filename prefix where output files should be saved. gzip.output Logical.
+A string indicating the filename prefix where output files should be saved.

+gzip.output Logical.
 If TRUE, then all ".txt" text files should be gzip-compressed to save space.

+The adjusted-p-value threshold used to determine statistical significance.

+save.allGenes

-FDR.threshold The adjusted-p-value threshold used to determine statistical significance. save.allGenes Logical.
-Whether to save files containing data for all genes. save.sigGenes 5 Logical.
+Logical.
+Whether to save files containing data for all genes.

+save.sigGenes

+Logical.
 Whether to save a separate set of files containing data for only the significant genes.
+If this and save all Genes are both true then two sets of files will be generated.

+save.fit Logical.
+Whether to save model fit data.

+save.VST Logical.
+Whether to save VST-transformed data.

+save.bedTracks

+Logical.
+Whether to save "bed" junction coverage tracks.

+52 writeCompleteResults

-If this and save.allGenes are both true then two sets of files will be generated. save.fit Logical.
-Whether to save model fit data. save.VST Logical.
-Whether to save VST-transformed data. save.bedTracks Logical.
-Whether to save "bed" junction coverage tracks. save.jscs Logical.
-Whether to the entire JunctionSeqCountSet object.
-Default is FALSE. bedtrack.format Character string.
-The format to use for the browser tracks. verbose A boolean flag indicating whether or not to print progress information during execution.
+Character string.
+The format to use for the browser tracks.

+verbose A boolean flag indicating whether or not to print progress information during execution.
 (Default=FALSE)